MOEAFramework/MOEAFramework/docs/external.md

 ## Troubleshooting

 On Windows, if you see an error message about the `msys.dll` missing, make sure you use the MingGW compiler.
-Be sure to open the MinGW64 shell.
-To verify the correct version is installed, run `which gcc`.
+To verify what version you have, open the MinGW64 terminal and run `which gcc`.
 This should display `/mingw64/bin/gcc`.

-For extra debugging output, set `org.moeaframework.problem.external_problem_debugging = true` in `moeaframework.properties`.
+The program can hang if the number of decision variables sent to the program do not match the expected number, as it will wait for further input.
+To assit in debugging, set `org.moeaframework.problem.external_problem_debugging = true` in `moeaframework.properties`.